adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 Note that we're filtering out <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd> and <kbd>Enter</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
 Instead of filtering out these keys, we could check for the keys we're interested in.
-But, this would mean specifying a huge range of keys which would increase the chance of one being missed - this would then break the experience.
+But, this would mean specifying a huge range of keys which would increase the chance of one being missed—this would then break the experience.

 We only want to do handle the cases when the user presses <kbd>Down</kbd> or a character to match on (which are the last two cases in the above function).
 When the user presses a character, matching options are shown in the menu and the live region is updated.